Schaeffer's Top Stock Picks for '25

-The Dow's dance with the 20,000 level is making history
+The Dow Jones Industrial Average's (DJIA) failure to conquer the 20,000 is making history

 Investors have watched the Dow Jones Industrial Average (DJIA) circling the round 20,000 mark for weeks, with the index coming within half a point of the critical mark.
 And if it feels like the Dow is being especially coy about crossing the millennium threshold, that's because it is.
 In fact, the dance with the 20,000 level is making history, according to Schaeffer's Senior Quantitative Analyst Rocky White.
 Below is what it could mean for the Dow going forward.